 In the 6th arrondissement, fashion, intellectualism and the arts reign.
 With your own furnished rental in the 6th, you can indulge in café culture like famous authors around Saint-Germain-des-Prés or sunbathe at Luxembourg Gardens.
 Real-estate here carries the highest price tag, but it’s still the most popular arrondissement among expatriates.
 With its elegant architecture, beautiful boulevards and illustrious history, it's no surprise.

 The 7th arrondissement brandishes an "aristocratic" reputation.
-Historic home to French nobility, this central district now hosts embassies, ministries, government offices and also boasts Paris's most iconic symbol: the Eiffel Tower.
-Picnic on the Champ de Mars or nibble on fruit, cheese and more on the rue Cler.
+Historically the home to noble families, this central district now hosts embassies, ministries, government offices and also boasts Paris's most iconic symbol: the Eiffel Tower.
+Picnic on the Champ de Mars or nibble on fruit, cheese and more on rue Cler.
 Family friendly, the 7th is quite residential; calm and quiet nights are the norm here.

 For posh and glamour, look no further than our furnished flats in the 8th arrondissement.
 Haute couture shops, high-end hotels and top restaurants glitter in the "golden triangle".
 A major business district, the 8th also features stunning monuments like Madeleine Church, Arc de Triomphe, Champs-Elysées, and the Egyptian obelisk at Place de la Concorde.
 The presidential residence, Elysée Palace is also here.
 Rent in the 8th and you may be the president's neighbor.